 The seventh principle is the promotion of savings and investment.
 Many aspects of our current tax system discourage savings and investment, thereby hindering long-term growth.
-Savings and investment help build the capital stock, providing fuel for economic growth that generates prosperity for American workers and busiat tax reform proposals.
+Savings and investment help build the capital stock, providing fuel for economic growth that generates prosperity for American workers and businesses.

-These seven principles are the guideposts I will use when looking
+These seven principles are the guideposts I will use when looking at tax reform proposals.